 While the Airways' surveillance system will identify aircraft that are not transmitting appropriate ADS-B OUT data, it is not a proxy test system.
-The onus is on the operators to ensure their ADS-B systems are transmitting accurate data prior to their aircraft entering transponder-mandatory airspace where ADS-B OUT is required.
+Operators should ensure their ADS-B systems are transmitting accurate data before their aircraft enters transponder-mandatory airspace where ADS-B OUT is required.

-Operators should not rely on ATC to advise them of ADS-B equipment problems, as the ATC system cannot identify all equipment failure modes in all situations, and may not be able to distinguish between data that appear to be normal but are in fact misleading.
+Operators should not rely on ATC to advise them of ADS-B equipment problems, as the ATC system cannot identify all equipment failure modes in all situations and may not be able to distinguish between data that appears to be normal but is in fact misleading.
 For that reason, robust testing is essential at the time of installation, and on a regular basis (refer to Part 43, Appendix E.12(a)).